 So, NOW I am going to write that book and see how the Story Grid's road map works as I hammer out the last thriller in Elliot's story.
 I have to hurry, because they are traveling to the Arctic Circle and it's COLD UP THERE.

-I live in the beautiful, rainy Pacific Northwest, where most of my books are set.
+I live in the beautiful, sunny Umpqua Valley section of the Pacific Northwest, where most of my books are set.

-I love my husband, my kiddos, my cats, coffee, paisley, and writing.
+I love my husband, my kiddos, my cats, coffee, paisley, writing, art, Loki & Star Trek.

 My dream is to visit Scotland someday.
 Buy a small castle.
 Get a wee coo.
 Never leave.